*EFFECTIVE FOR THE 2024 COMPETITION*

 Members submit entries online in the region in which they reside or work.
 Interns or students may enter in either their region of residence or in the region where they work or attend classes, but not both.

 Only published entries are eligible.
-Publication is defined as printed or electronically reproduced by a commercial enterprise.
+Publication is defined as printed or electronically reproduced by a news/editorial outlet.
 Simple database postings are not eligible.
-“Commercial enterprise” does not necessarily mean a for-profit endeavor, and discretion in determining the form or context of a “commercial enterprise” is granted to the regional clip chairs.
+Discretion in determining the form or context of a news/editorial outlet is granted to the Regional Clip Chairs.
 Entries may be from any publication or enterprise except those produced by NPPA, including wire services.
 Entrants may be asked to show proof of publication on a case-by-case basis or risk disqualification of the image.

 Neither the name of the photographer nor the publication or enterprise may be shown visually on the image (that is, no watermarks or badges should appear).